voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 Setting up an orchestrator
 __________________________

-All delegated operations that have been scheduled by users of a FiftyOne Teams deployment will remain queued until a connected orchestrator picks them up and executes them.
+All delegated operations that have been scheduled by users of a FiftyOne Enterprise deployment will remain queued until a connected orchestrator picks them up and executes them.